NVIDIA/cuda-quantum/docs/sphinx/using/examples/quantum_operations.rst

 Pauli X Gate
 ------------

 We can manipulate the state of the qubit via quantum gates.
-The pauli X gate allows us to flip the state of the qubit:
+The Pauli X gate allows us to flip the state of the qubit:

 .. math::  X \ket{0} = \ket{1}